 Africans are unique in the American mosaic.
 The ancestors of most Afro-Americans were brought to America involuntarily as slaves.
 And as part of that process they lost virtually all of their African ethnic and tribal idenity.
 This is the only American immigrant group for which this is the case.
 Statistical datas giveing a fairly accurate idea where in Africa Afro-Americans originated from.
 And DNA data can also provide date on where individuals originated.
 But this data is of no real significance given the fact that as aeslt of slavery all ties and African cltural identity wa lost.
 There were some cultural carry overs such as in dance and msic and evn tchnology such as rice growing methods.
 But ethnic and tribal idenity was lost as well as relgion.
 Congress ended the African slave trade (1807), although small numbers of captive Africans were smuggled in for some time.
 President Lincoln emancipated most American slaves during the Civil War (1863) and the 13th Amendment abloishing slavery became law (1865).
 But there was no significant African emmigration to America until Congress reformed the immigration system (1960s).
 African immigrants ssince do have national and tribal connections as ell as religious beliefs which in the case of Islam can be very intense.

 Latin Americans are a cultural construct.
-The largest Latin American immigrant group is Mexican.
-Mexici, however, is un North America as is the case for Central America.
-For our pirposes, however, it makes more sense to consider Hispanics as a cultural group rathr than on a purely geographic basis.
-Most Hispanics are immigrants, although the small number of Mexicans living in the Southwest were allowed yo remain and become full American ctizens.
-Most did.
+The largest Latin American immigrant group in America as a result of geography are Mexican.
+Mexico is geographically/geologicslly in North America as is the case for Central America.
+For our purposes, however, it makes more sense to consider Hispanics as a cultural group rather than on a purely geographic basis.
+Most Hispanics are immigrants, although the small number of Mexicans living in the Southwest were allowed to remain and become full American ctizens as a result of the Mexcan-American War.
+Most remained, but the Mexican population at the time was very small.
+Few Mexicans wanted to live in at the gtime was El NJorte.
+The limnited agriculturl potentil and hidstilr Ntive mericans (psvche snd Comnches) were importnt fsctor limiting Mexican populstion of the srea.
 Hispanic is often seen as a racial group, but this is not the case.
 It is a highly varied cultural group.
 Latin Anericans from the Southern Cone (Argentin, Chile, and Uruguay) have largely European origins.
-From Brazil nd th Caribben there are strong African components.
+From Brazil and th Caribben there are strong African components.
 From Mexico, some of Central America, and the Andes there are important Native Ameican components.
 This is hardly a coherent racial group.
+The cultural including language (Primaroily Portuhgues and Spsnush) are much more powerful.
+Until the American immigration reforms (1965), nost Hispsanics in the United Stsates were Mexica.
+Toiday Hispanics sare a much more diverse groups with varied national origins.
+Miodsyt Hispsnics have come to America seeking economic opportunity.
+They are the first groupo in which many come with the idea that America offers opportunities and decent paying jobs in opart vbecause the country is exploiting other countries.

 Spain's colonial regime discouraged the growth of commerce and industry.
 Spanish colonies were to ship raw materials to the mother country and not develop industries thast might compete with the mother country.
 The Inquisition also stifeled not only divergent religious ideas, but also freethinking in general, including political, scientific, and social ideas as well.
 As a result, the Spoanish colonies languashed behind the English colonies to the north.
 The Spanish Government restricted political power to native-born Spainards.
 As Criollos grew in numbers, they resented exclusion from political power.
 Unlike the English colonies, there were no colonial legislsatures.
 The great bulk of the population, the Mexicans of Native American or Mestizo origins were denined not onlt political power, but who suffered from san uneven distribution of land and wealth.
 As in the rest of the Spanish Empire, the criollos revolted against Spain.
 Mexico achieced its independence (1821).
 This put the criolls in power, but did little to provide economic opportunity to Native Americans and the increasinly large mestizo poplation.
 Regional differences resulted in the loss of Texas (1836).
 Mexico fell increasingly behind its northern neigbor which at the time of the Mexican American War (1846-48) had begun to industrialize.
 The better armed and led forces, defeated the Mexican forces and Mexico was forced to cede the northern part of the country.
 Mexicans living in the area became American citizens unless they moved south.
 The Mexican population in what became the American Southwest was relatively small and the Mexican-American population was highly regional and relatively small.
 Wealthy Mexicans lost their land when American courts refused to recognize Spanish land grants.
 Porfirio Diaz and the Cientificos msade some progress in modernizing Mexico's infrastructure, but did not address to growing inequities in Nexican life.
 This led to the Mexican Revolution (1910-20).
 The turmoil in Mexico led som Mexicans to flee across the border.
 The Partidio Revolucionsarion Institutional (PRI) established an authoritarian regime with rigged elections.
 PRI leaders attempted to both moderize Mexico and address the social inequities.
 The PRI mixture of crony capitalism, socialism, naionalism, and popularism proved to be a poor substitute free market capitalism.
 And Mexico fell increasingly behinf the United States and Canasa.
 After World War II, the growing wage disparities between Mexico and America resulted in a steady flow of largely illegal imigration north across the virtually wide open border.